seanlally8/recipe/README.md

 To Dos
 - [ ] app.py line 107 write a condition to see if that url already exists in the database -- maybe even right after url is defined above?
 - [ ] buttress.py line 25 create a modal using bootstrap to update error.html (or maybe layout.html?) to be a bit more UX friendly
+- [ ] app.py line 142 write a function in data model or buttress that just fetches the title_id
+- [ ] app.py line 148 check to make sure the user doesn't already have the recipe in their book